 HOW THIS BECAME MY PANDEMIC PASSION

-Slow fashion or mindful consumerism exists in many forms and it is all over Instagram.
-It’s hard to not know about it at this point.
-I enjoy being stylish (always the most overdressed at the dog park).
+Mindful consumerism exists in many forms across numerous industries.
+Slow fashion is simply one version peeling back the cover to reveal a much deeper interconnected issue.
+Plus, I enjoy being stylish (always the most overdressed at the dog park).
 I wanted to become a resource for others and to nurture a community focused on the concepts I think are a must.
 Without realizing it in the moment, I became a content creator focused on slow fashion.

 HOW DID WE GET HERE?